Spain in the Eurovision Song Contest 2010: Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
-The following members comprised the Spanish jury: José María Íñigo (journalist, actor, television presenter), Mauro Canut (director of the digital branch of TVE), Pilar Tabares (radio presenter, TVE music director), Mariola Orellana (music manager) and Toni Garrido (journalist at RNE).
+The following members comprised the Spanish jury: José María Íñigo (journalist, actor, television presenter), Mauro Canut (director of the digital branch of RTVE), Pilar Tabares (radio presenter, TVE music director), Mariola Orellana (music manager) and Toni Garrido (journalist at RNE).

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Spain had placed twelfth with the public televote and twentieth with the jury vote.
 In the public vote, Spain scored 106 points and in the jury vote the nation scored 43 points.

 Below is a breakdown of points awarded to Spain and awarded by Spain in the first semi-final and grand final of the contest.
 The nation awarded its 12 points to Portugal in the semi-final and to Germany in the final of the contest.